ivanp1994/telompy/README.md

 # TeOMPy usage for BNGO data
-## Input
+## Input and output
 The primary input for `telompy` is a folder with BNGO assembly which is downloaded either from Bionano Access or is the output of Bionano Solve.
 The structure of said folder (and relevant files) are elucidated in *Structure of BNGO de novo assembly*.

-There are two ways to input the folder:
+There are two ways to input the BNGO folder:

- - 1 via `--conf`/`-c` parameter:
-The parameter takes a `CSV` (no column names!) file of two columns (second one can be empty) where first column contains paths to BNGO *de novo* assembly folders and the second column contains how the telomere lengths will be saved.
+ - 1 via `--conf`/`-c` parameter which takes a `CSV` (no column names!) file of two columns (second one can be empty) where first column contains paths to BNGO *de novo* assembly folders and the second column contains how the telomere lengths will be saved.

 - 2 via `--input`/`-i` and `--name`/`-n` parameters where the first is a white-space delimited list of paths to BNGO *de novo* assembly folders and the is a white-space delimited list of how telomere lengths will be saved.

+The output where telomeres will be saved are specified via `--output`/`-o` folder.
+Telomeres will be saved as `CSV` files in said folder.
+If there is no `--name`/`-n` parameter or `--conf`/`-c`'s second column is empty (or some elements are empty), then the telomeres will be saved as the base-name of said folder.

+Multiprocessing is implemented via `--thread`/`-t` parameter,

-Example usage (via apptainer):
+Example usage:

 `telompy -c conf.csv -o telomeres_bngo -t 8`